 Once you’ve developed your plan, believe in it and stay with it, no matter what.
 Try not to make exceptions for some people.
 Then you’ll have to remember what you did for them but didn’t do for others.
 If you’re consistent with everyone you won’t have to keep remembering what you said or did.

 If everyone is tired of the same type of sale every year perhaps it’s time to change things up a little.
-If you’ve been selling out of a brochure perhaps you may want to consider popcorn or candles.
+If you’ve been selling out of a large variety brochure, perhaps you'll want to instead focus on selling just one type of product, like a candy bar fundraiser or a popcorn fundraiser for example.
 Or, you can do something completely different, like a carnival or auction.

 Avoiding burnout can be as simple as committing to make one campaign really count.
-Who knows, you may be done after one sale.
+And the best part?
+Successful sponsors who always seem to find elementary school fundraising ideas that work are usually done after one sale.